 Hard inquiries count as minor negative entries and account for 10 percent of your credit score.
 Although the exact effect on your credit score will vary depending on your credit history and current standing, you can typically expect to see a one to five point drop in your overall credit score.

 Although the exact hit to your credit score will vary, you can expect to see drops in your score when these inquiries start to add up.
 Occasionally lenders will either pull your credit by mistake, pull your credit multiple times or pull your credit without your knowledge whatsoever.

 Can you remove inquiries from your credit report?

 Hard inquiries can be removed from your credit history if they occurred without your approval.
 If you did not have knowledge of the hard inquiries pulled from your credit profile, you have the right to ask for the inquiry to be removed.
-Some credit inquiries can also be removed if you felt pressured into an application process that led up to the credit inquiry.

 You can remove a hard inquiry if: